wormhole-foundation/xdapp-book/src/technical/evm/tokenLayer.md

 Attesting a token from EVM needs to happen once per token as it will not be claimable until so.
 However, there are no restrictions to reattesting a token; repeat attestations will update the metadata.

-It is not advised to attest tokens on-chain for most usecases.
+It is not advised to attest tokens on-chain for most use cases.
 To attest a token by an off-chain process, you can either do it by hand through one of the Token Bridge UIs (for example [Portal](https://www.portalbridge.com/#/register)) or using the [Typescript SDK](https://www.npmjs.com/package/@certusone/wormhole-sdk).

 _[Here](../../development/portal/evm/attestingToken.md) is an example of how to attest a token using the Typescript SDK._